iu2frl/PythonVOR/README.md

   - Cross-correlation for phase comparison
 - **Visualization** of signals in both time and frequency domains at each processing step
 - **Calibration support** for phase alignment

+## Processing details

+The processing steps include:

+- Loading audio file and displaying audio statistics (if debug logging is enabled)
+- Filtering and decimating the reference and variable signals
+- Demodulating the FM subcarrier
+- Extracting and filtering the variable signal phase
+- Comparing phases to compute the bearing
+- Returning the calculated bearing in degrees

 ## Testing